SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/consuming-tenant-admin/ctapowershell.md

 ### Set Sharing Capability of applications

-CTA can set the sharing capability at an application level to determine whether files of the containers of the application be shared with external guests or not.
+Consuming tenant admins can set the sharing capability at an application level to determine whether files of the containers of the application be shared with external guests or not.

 ```powershell
 Set-SPOApplication -OwningApplicationId <OwningApplicationId> – SharingCapability <SharingCapability> - OverrideTenantSharingCapability <$ OverrideTenantSharingCapability >